-Continue to follow the USACE request to hold S-65A discharge below 800-900 cfs to facilitate construction for the Kissimmee River Restoration Project.
-Follow the recommended S-65A discharge rate of change limits (Table KB-3) when adjustments to discharges are made.
-Limit ascension (stage rise) rates to 0.5 ft/14 days in East Lake Toho, Toho and Kissimmee-Cypress-Hatchineha to the extent possible while maintaining the discharge rate of change limits.
-If lake stages begin to decline, attempt to limit the recession rate to 0.18 ft/week.
+Hold stage in KCH flat or receding by increasing S-65 discharge without exceeding the USACE discharge limit of 900 cfs at S-65A.
+The objective is to protect recently completed construction in the Lower Basin by slowly increasing flow at S-65A over the next few weeks as possible, rather than allowing stage in KCH to rise.
+Continue to use the following limits: Follow the USACE request to hold S-65A discharge below 800-900 cfs to facilitate construction for the Kissimmee River Restoration Project.
+Follow the recommended S-65A discharge rate of change limits (Table KB-3) when adjustments in discharge are made.
+Limit ascension (stage rise) rates to 0.5 ft/14 days in East Lake Toho, Toho and KCH to the extent possible while maintaining the discharge rate of change limits.
+If lake stage begins to decline, attempt to limit the recession rate to a maximum of 0.18 ft/week.